Associate | Established: 2007 | Associate since 2019

 SMO 5: International Public Sector Accounting Standards

 As SCAI does not have responsibility for adoption of public sector accounting standards in the jurisdiction, it focuses its efforts on raising awareness and promoting the adoption of IPSAS.
 SCAI invited representatives from IPSASB to increase awareness and promote adoption during the SCAI annual conference held in August 2018 which was attended by key Ministry of Finance officials.
 During that same year, SCAI met with IPSASB representatives to discuss various strategies that would enable them to better promote adoption of the standards.
 SCAI is also planning to meet with the Ministry of Finance in Q2 2022 to continue discussions on IPSAS adoption and implementation in Suriname.
 To continue such endeavors, SCAI reports that it plans to create a committee focused on raising awareness of IPSAS and coordinating translations with the NBA Netherlands.

 SMO 6: Investigation and Discipline

 SCAI executed several plans prior to the passage of the 2018 legislation to prepare for the creation of an I&D system that would meet SMO 6 requirements.
 Notably, SCAI drafted its Charter and the Law on Accountancy of 2018 to ensure that the regulations clearly permit and outline I&D procedures.

-In the interim, since all members of SCAI are also required to be members of ACCA, NBA Netherlands, or the American Institute of Certified Public Accountants (AICPA), all are required to abide by I&D procedures that are in line with SMO 6 requirements.
-SCAI requires all members on an annual basis to demonstrate that they are still a member of one of the three IFAC recognized professional accountancy organizations and that no disciplinary measures have been imposed.
-SCAI also signed an agreement with the mother institutes to be informed of any I&D cases against its members.
+In the interim, since all members of SCAI are also required to be members of ACCA, NBA Netherlands, or the American Institute of Certified Public Accountants (AICPA), all may be subject to I&D procedures that are in line with SMO 6 requirements.
+SCAI requires all members on an annual basis to demonstrate that they are still a member of one of the three recognized professional accountancy organizations and that no disciplinary measures have been imposed.
+SCAI also signed an agreement with these institutes to be informed of any I&D cases against its members.
 The Board has authority to issue further rules regarding the investigation and disciplinary system as needed.
-SCAI members—individuals and firms—that seek to file complaints must do so via the mother institutes.
+SCAI members—individuals and firms—that seek to file complaints must currently do so via the foreign institutes.

 SMO 7: International Financial Reporting Standards